check-spelling-sandbox/azure-rest-api-specs/specification/applicationinsights/ApplicationInsights.LiveMetrics/README.md

-# Azure Monitor AppliationInsights LiveMetrics TypeSpec Specification
+# Azure Monitor ApplicationInsights LiveMetrics TypeSpec Specification

-The TypeSpec and generated API specification for the Azure Monitor AppliationInsights LiveMetrics.
+The TypeSpec and generated API specification for the Azure Monitor ApplicationInsights LiveMetrics.

 ## Development Environment